ietf-wg-cellar/matroska-specification/notes.md

 [TrackOperation]({{site.baseurl}}/index.html#TrackOperation) allows combining multiple tracks to make a virtual one.
 It uses 2 separate system to combine tracks.
 One to create a 3D "composition" (left/right/background planes) and one to simplify join 2 tracks together to make a single track.

 A track created with TrackOperation is a proper track with a UID and all its flags.
 However the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
-The Cues corresponding to such a virtual track should be the sum of the Cues elements for each of the tracks it's composed of (when the Cues are defined per track).
+The Cues corresponding to such a virtual track SHOULD be the sum of the Cues elements for each of the tracks it's composed of (when the Cues are defined per track).

-In the case of TrackJoinBlocks, the Blocks (from BlockGroup and SimpleBlock) of all the tracks should be used as if they were defined for this new virtual Track.
+In the case of TrackJoinBlocks, the Blocks (from BlockGroup and SimpleBlock) of all the tracks SHOULD be used as if they were defined for this new virtual Track.
 When 2 Blocks have overlapping start or end timecodes, it's up to the underlying system to either drop some of these frames or render them the way they overlap.
-In the end this situation should be avoided when creating such tracks as you can never be sure of the end result on different platforms.
+In the end this situation SHOULD be avoided when creating such tracks as you can never be sure of the end result on different platforms.